Impulse706/Steam-for-Nintendo-Switch/README.md

 7. Play some games!
 Congrats it's done!!

    Want to commit, help or discuss?
 Mention me in the discussions and we'll work something out.

+All future relases will be titled:

+Vulpix (Current)
+Coraline
+Empress
+Calamity
+Nero
+LazerArc
+Bamboo